-- Pemetrexed 500 mg/m every 3 weeks and carboplatin AUC 5 to 6 mg/mL/min every 3 weeks on Day 1 for a maximum of 6 cycles followed by optional pemetrexed 500 mg/m every 3 weeks for patients with nonsquamous histologies; - Paclitaxel 200 mg/m every 3 weeks and carboplatin AUC 5 to 6 mg/mL/min every 3 weeks on Day 1 for a maximum of 6 cycles followed by optional pemetrexed 500 mg/m every 3 weeks for patients with nonsquamous histologies.
+- Pemetrexed 500 mg/m every 3 weeks and carboplatin AUC 5 to 6 mg/mL/min every 3 weeks on Day 1 for a maximum of 6 cycles followed by optional pemetrexed 500 mg/m every 3 weeks for patients with nonsquamous histologies; - Paclitaxel 200 mg/m2 every 3 weeks and carboplatin AUC 5 to 6 mg/mL/min every 3 weeks on Day 1 for a maximum of 6 cycles followed by optional pemetrexed 500 mg/m2 every 3 weeks for patients with nonsquamous histologies.

 Treatment with KEYTRUDA continued until RECIST v1.1 (modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ)-defined progression of disease, unacceptable toxicity, or a maximum of 24 months.
 Administration of KEYTRUDA was permitted beyond RECIST-defined disease progression if the patient was clinically stable and deriving clinical benefit as determined by the investigator.
 Treatment with KEYTRUDA could be reinitiated at the time of subsequent disease progression and administered for up to 12 months.
 Assessment of tumor status was performed every 9 weeks.
-The main efficacy outcome measure was OS in the subgroup of patients with TPS $\geq$ 50% NSCLC, the subgroup of patients with TPS $\geq$ 20% NSCLC, and the overall population with TPS $\geq$ 1% NSCLC.
-Additional efficacy outcome measures were PFS and ORR in the subgroup of patients with TPS $\geq$ 50% NSCLC, the subgroup of patients with TPS $\geq$ 20% NSCLC, and the overall population with TPS $\geq$ 50% NSCLC, the subgroup of patients with TPS $\geq$ 20% NSCLC, and the overall population with TPS $\geq$ 1% NSCLC as assessed by BICR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ.
+The main efficacy outcome measure was OS in the subgroup of patients with TPS ≥50% NSCLC, the subgroup of patients with TPS ≥20% NSCLC, and the overall population with TPS ≥1% NSCLC.
+Additional efficacy outcome measures were PFS and ORR in the subgroup of patients with TPS ≥50% NSCLC, the subgroup of patients with TPS ≥20% NSCLC, and the overall population with TPS ≥1% NSCLC as assessed by BICR according to RECIST v1.1, modified to follow a maximum of 10 target lesions and a maximum of 5 target lesions per organ.